DIKU-EDU/uldp16/material/unix-like-data-processing.md

 word `cmp`. (_Hint:_ If you want to print the filenames, and not just the matching lines, path the option `--with-filename` to `grep`.)

+4. List the unique usernames of all users that have used the `cmp` in one of their shell scripts.

 # Environment Variables (e.g., `PATH`)

 # `gnuplot`